Peoples and Cultures

 Both these sources of differentiation seem supported by the fact that all modern humans are genetically compatible.
 That is, any human from any population group seems able to cross-breed with any member of any other modern human population group.

-By contrast, recent genetic comparisons have clarified the status of Neanderthal hominids.
-It was earlier thought that the Neandethals were an earlier group of humans that gave rise to what are now known as homo sapiens sapiens.
+By contrast, recent genetic comparisons have clarified the status of Neanderthal hominins*.
+It was earlier thought that the Neanderthals (or Neandertals, following the revised German standard spelling) were an earlier group of humans that gave rise to what are now known as homo sapiens sapiens.
 They had developed burial customs and religious practices, and a sophisticated technological society.

-The DNA studies have proven that that while they were intelligent, religious and developed in art and culture, are considerably different from homo sapiens sapiens, and not the same species.
-The group called Cro Magnon were the first homo sapiens leaving traces in Europe.
-There are some signs, however, that the theory of possible cross-fertility and interbreeding has gained creedence at a more scholarly level.
+The DNA studies have proven that while they were intelligent, religious and developed in art and culture, they have some unique DNA sequences.
+But while distinct, DNA comparisons have shown there was DNA exchange and distinct Neandertal sequences are found in European and West Asian human populations.
+Thus Homo Sapiens and Neandertals were genetically compatible.
+The same has been found with another ancient human variety found in the Denisova cave in Siberia, whose genes have been found in Southeast Asian modern populations.
+These varieties of human are considered as Homo sapiens neandertalis and Homo sapiens denisonsovensis.
+The group called Cro Magnon is the name given to the earliest Homo sapiens sapiens leaving traces in Europe.
+There are some signs, however, that the theory of possible cross-fertility and interbreeding has gained credence at a more scholarly level.

 Differentiation and Recombination